KYYS

-KYYS (1250 AM) is a radio station broadcasting a Regional Mexican format.
-The station is licensed to Kansas City, Kansas, United States.
-It is currently owned by Audacy, Inc. and operations are under an LMA with Reyes Media Group.
+KYYS (1250 AM) is a commercial radio station broadcasting a Regional Mexican format.
+It is licensed to Kansas City, Kansas.
+While it is owned by Audacy, Inc., the operations are under a local marketing agreement (LMA) with Reyes Media Group.

+KYYS transmits with 25,000 watts daytime & 3,700 watts nighttime.
+In order to protect other stations from interference on 1250 kHz, it uses a directional antenna with a three-tower array at all times.